Lanes with eucalyptus trees on each side of the road will welcome you in Bundi, a warm Indian city in a green valley in Rajasthan.

 As shops open in the morning and close their doors in the evening, every day feels similar in Bundi.
 It’s nice to see how people live their lives here.
 And unlike most vibrant cities in Rajasthan and India, Bundi has a pleasant and calm vibe that feels very welcoming.

 The tiny sandy lanes that crawl upon every corner of Bundi are a delight to explore.
 Every corner holds a different story and most inhabitants of Bundi you come across in these lanes will kindly greet you.
+It almost feels like Jaisalmer, but then in a rather greener setting with surrounding hills.

 A lake with many lotus plants